APPLY NOW: TEAM ENOUGH LOBBYING COLLECTIVE

 In the United States today, gun violence is a public health epidemic.
 To fully understand the scope of the problem and identify the best solutions to prevent gun violence, Congress must fund the Centers for Disease Control and Prevention (CDC) to conduct thorough, evidence-based research on the issue.

-We must mitigate the disproportionate impact of gun violence on communities of color in urban areas, primarily Black and Latinx communities.
+We must mitigate the disproportionate impact of gun violence on communities of color in urban areas, primarily Black and Brown communities.
 Evidence-based gun violence prevention and intervention programs are proven to help break cycles of violence that arise from a variety of factors including decades of oppression, government indifference, and trauma, and investments in these programs frequently pay for themselves several times over.
 Funding these programs at a federal level to ensure stable, long-term support would help stem the plague of urban gun violence.

 Every day, eight children and teens are unintentionally injured or killed due to family fire — a shooting involving an improperly stored or misused gun found in the home.
 To reduce unintentional shootings, Congress should pass laws encouraging safe storage through tax incentives; broaden the scope of firearms required to be sold with gun storage or safety devices; require safe storage warnings be issued with every gun purchase; mandate magazine disconnects that make a gun inoperable when the magazine is separated from the gun; and fund or mandate research, development, and manufacturing of “smart gun” technology.